 Neal Carter Crossing Wedge Creek 9 Sept 1923

-On the creeks east side, the hill rises sharply for about 800 feet.
-As the bush was thick, we were very glad to have a rest when we reached the top.
-From there on the ridge is a series of thickly wooded bluffs.
-It was along this ridge that we caught our first glimpse of Wedge Mountain since the valley floor.
+On the east side, the hill rises very sharply from the water for about 800 feet, and as the bush was thick, we were very glad of a rest when we reached the top.
+From there on, the ridge is a succession of bluffs, thickly wooded.

 First Glimpse of Wedge Mountain 9 Sept 1923